edwardsph/Website/content/concept.md

-Note the highly _underexplored area_ in the middle: those solutions demand _some_ server processing, but guarantee higher availablity because the client puts in effort as well.
+Note the highly _underexplored area_ in the middle: those solutions demand _some_ server processing, but guarantee higher availability because the client puts in effort as well.
 <br>
 Fragmentations that _minimize server resource usage_
 but enable clients to _query data sources efficiently_ allow for a **new generation of Linked Data consumers**.

-## Basic Linked Data Fragments allow client-side querying {#basic-ldf}
+## Basic Linked Data Fragments allow Web-scale, client-side querying {#basic-ldf}
-We propose that servers offer _basic Linked Data Fragments_, which have the following characteristics.
+We propose that servers offer **basic Linked Data Fragments**.
 Each basic Linked Data Fragment offers:

 - **data** that corresponds to a _basic triple pattern_